Jejoreo/PSBE-Research-Team-Repo/Meeting Note/Jevon's Thesis Conclusion Sketch.md

 			"fontFamily": 1,
 			"text": "1.
 Normal consistency -> PSBE requires more water to reach \nnormal consistency.\n2.
 Workability -> PSBE lowers the workability of the samples\n3.
 Strength -> PSBE's paste and mortars strength is lower\nthan PCC's.\n4.
 Heat -> PSBE's heat gain is lower than PCC's ", "rawText": "1.
 Normal consistency -> PSBE requires more water to reach \nnormal consistency.\n2.
 Workability -> PSBE lowers the workability of the samples\n3.
 Strength -> PSBE's paste and mortars strength is lower\nthan PCC's.\n4.
-Heat -> PSBE's heat gain is lower than PCC's ", "baseline": 142,
+Heat -> PSBE's heat gain is lower than PCC's ", "textAlign": "left",
-			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
 			"originalText": "1.
 Normal consistency -> PSBE requires more water to reach \nnormal consistency.\n2.
 Workability -> PSBE lowers the workability of the samples\n3.
 Strength -> PSBE's paste and mortars strength is lower\nthan PCC's.\n4.
-Heat -> PSBE's heat gain is lower than PCC's "
+Heat -> PSBE's heat gain is lower than PCC's ", "lineHeight": 1.25,
+			"baseline": 143
 		},
 		{
 			"type": "line",